-The app was created by programmers and designers from Hexacta.
+Programmers and designers from Hexacta developed an app for deaf children.
 LSA App in Family can be downloaded from the DANE Project website.

 Programmers and professionals of the DANE Project, together with the Foundation of Parents and Relatives of Deaf People for their Integration (Fundasor for its acronym in Spanish), developed the LSA App in Family, a free app so that deaf, hard of hearing, or children with expressive communication difficulties can use sign language with hearing members of their families.